pagepusher/photix/README.md

 I'm not a developer or a scripting expert.
 I just researched how to do this and taught myself the techniques required.
 I'm 100% certain these scripts could be streamlined or improved.
 Whilst they have been extensively tested, they are offered here with no guarantee that they won't shred your hard drive, sell your data or steal your lunch. ;) Proceed at your own risk!

 ### Features
-- Clean, modern desktop – built on debian stable and the gnome desktop environment
+- Clean, modern desktop: built on debian stable and the gnome desktop environment
-- Raw photo processing – powerful photo library management and raw processing with darktable (think lightroom)
+- Raw photo processing: powerful photo library management and raw processing with darktable (think Lightroom)
-- Photo editor – image retouching and editing with gimp (think photoshop)
+- Photo editor: image retouching and editing with gimp (think Photoshop)
-- Vector graphics – drawing complex scalable graphics with inkscape (think Illustrator)
+- Vector graphics: drawing complex scalable graphics with inkscape (think Illustrator)
-- Publication design – create professional magazine, book and brochures with scribus (think InDesign)
+- Publication design: create professional magazine, book and brochures with scribus (think InDesign)
-- System utilities – comes with a set of standard system utilities; web browser, file manager, terminal etc.
+- System utilities: comes with a set of standard system utilities; web browser, file manager, terminal etc.
-- Runs in live mode – write the .iso file to a usb key or cdrom and boot most modern computers (doesn't require installation)
+- Runs in live mode: write the .iso file to a usb key or cdrom and boot most modern computers (doesn't require installation)
-- Hardware support – extra firmware packages so common wifi cards and other hardware function correctly
+- Hardware support: extra firmware packages so common wifi cards and other hardware function correctly
-- Installable – if you like photix, you can install it on your computer and add extra software packages to create your perfect desktop
+- Installable: if you like photix, you can install it on your computer and add extra software packages to create your perfect desktop

 ### Details
 - Base: debian stable 64bit